learningequality/kolibri/docs/user/admin.rst

 --------------

 .. note::
-  To manage Kolibri content you must be logged-in as **Device Admin**.
+  To manage Kolibri content you must be logged-in as **Device Owner**.

 Kolibri **Content Channel** is a collection of educational resources (video, audio or document files) prepared and organized by the content curator for their use in Kolibri.
 Each Kolibri **Content Channel** has its own *Content Channel ID* on `Kolibri content curation server <https://contentworkshop.learningequality.org/accounts/login/>`_ database that you will receive from the content curator who assembled the channel.